- Search The Registry

 *Rosa Guy was born on this date in 1922.
 She was a Black playwright and writer.

 Rosa Cuthbert was born in Diego Martin, Trinidad.
-She and her younger sister Ameze were left with relatives when their parents, Audrey and Henry Cuthbert, emigrated in 1927 to the United States.
+She and her younger sister Ameze were left with relatives when their parents, Audrey and Henry Cuthbert, emigrated to the United States in 1927.
 The children did not join their parents in Harlem, New York, until 1932.
-The following year their mother became ill, and Rosa and her sister were sent to Brooklyn to live with a cousin.
+Their mother became ill the following year, and Rosa and her sister were sent to Brooklyn to live with a cousin.

-In 1941, at the age of 19, Rosa met and married Warner Guy.
-While her husband served in the Second World War, she continued working in the factory.
+In 1941, at 19, Rosa met and married Warner Guy.
+While her husband served in the Second World War, she worked in the factory.
 A co-worker introduced her to the American Negro Theatre, where she studied acting.
 In 1942, her son Warner Guy, Jr, was born.
-After the war, she, her husband, and soon moved to Connecticut.
+After the war, she her husband and soon moved to Connecticut.
 She and her husband divorced in 1947

 In 1954, Guy wrote and performed in her first play, Venetian Blinds, which was successfully produced Off-Broadway at the Tropical Theater.
 Two stories by Guy, "Magnify" and "Carnival," appeared in the Trinidad Nation newspaper in 1965.
 Her first novel, Bird at My Window, was published the following year.

 After the assassination of Martin Luther King in 1968, she set out to record the voices of young black Americans in a 1970 documentary work entitled Children of Longing, which contains first-hand accounts of the experiences and aspirations of young people "growing up in a hostile world ."She traveled in the Caribbean, living in Haiti and Trinidad for a while.